cis1912-fa25/cicd-lab/README.md

 Go back to your PR and watch the new workflow run.
 When it completes, you should see a comment appear with your test results!

-## Part 5: Setting Up Docker Hub
+## Part 5: Setting up CD

-Before we can push images to Docker Hub, we need to configure authentication.
+Before we can push images to Docker Hub, we need to do some configuration to get GitHub Actions a token to use.

 **Create a Docker Hub access token:**
 1. Log in to https://hub.docker.com